 ."
 The main flaw of the P38 design is the heavy (about 15 pounds) and long double-action trigger pull, which makes a well-aimed first shot with the hammer down rather more difficult than with a Luger.
 Following the war, the P1 continued service as the sidearm of the (West) German Bundeswehr until upgraded versions of the USP9 (see below) began to phase it out in 1994.

-- Probably best known in fiction as the guns used in The Man from U.N.C.L.E.; the gun was so popular it actually received its own fan mail, up to 400 letters a week at the show's height many of which were simply addressed to "the gun."
-A variety of custom versions with additional parts were used, including...
+- Probably best known in fiction as the guns used in The Man From UNCLE; the gun was so popular it actually received its own fan mail, up to 400 letters a week at the show's height many of which were simply addressed to "the gun."
+A variety of custom versions with additional parts were used throughout the series.

 - Megatron.
 He was a Man From UNCLE Walther P38 with barrel extension, stock and scope, which became his Fusion Cannon.
 Oddly though, the beam shot out of the scope, not the barrel.